junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 "Sorry, panicked," Sam says, stuffing the gun back into his belt.

-"You need to wear a bell next time."
-Bobby says, now standing in front of him, eyeing the wound that is making his coat a mess.
+"You need to wear a bell next time," Bobby says, now standing in front of him, eyeing the wound that is making his coat a mess.

 The comment actually pulls Cas's lip up a tiny little bit.
 "Dean said that too."

 The bullet hole remains a hole under close inspection.
 Looking back into the angel's eyes, Bobby's frown deepens, "Why ain't it healed yet?"

 Cas presses a palm on the shoulder, vainly trying to stop the burning and pungent sensation, but it does nothing, blood seeping through his fingers.
-More exhausted than before, he starts to think it might have been a bad idea coming here.
+More exhausted than before, he starts to think it might have been a bad idea to come here.
 "My grace, I'm drained," he has to admit.

 "You were in a fight?"
 Sam asks.

 "Not just any fight."

 Cas tells them about Purgatory, and Ajay, and Raphael.
 He manages to leave out the parts with the Alpha and Crowley, deciding it's unimportant.
-Bobby helps wrap his shoulder and some obvious wounds on the legs with bandage and Cas says thank you.
+Bobby helps wrap his shoulder and the worst wounds on his legs with some bandage and Cas says thank you.

 "Wow."
 Sam blinks at his eventful afternoon.